kendall-s/do_commissioning/data/README.md

 ## 3.2.2 Samples from Two Niskins for all Instruments

-> Samples were collected from deep CTD deployment (1000db), in this section 6 samples were collected from two niskins, totalling 12 samples.
+> Samples were collected from deep CTD deployment (1000db, deployment 1), in this section 6 samples were collected from two niskins, totalling 12 samples.
 2 samples from each niskin were analysed on each instrument, meaning each instrument analysed 4 samples.
+All samples were collected by Alicia.

 | Instrument | Bottle | FlaskVol | RawTitre | Titre20 | O2ml/L | ThioTemp | DrawTemp | EndVolts | TitreTime | O2µmol/L | RP |
 |------------|--------|----------|----------|---------|--------|----------|----------|----------|-----------|----------|----|